Blair2004/NexoPOS-Docker/README.md

 To run the image in interactive mode you'll use this command:

 `docker run -it -e DB_USER=nexocloud -e DB_NAME=nexocloud -e DB_PWD=123456 -p 80:80 -p 443:443 nexopos`

+# Access NexoPOS

+By default, NexoPOS is configured to be available on the virtual domain `nexocloud.dev`.
+You'll then need to edit your system hosts file accordingly to match.
+You can add the following code to your hosts file.

+`127.0.0.1      nexocloud.dev`

+You might change this domain by editing the configuration located at `/etc/nginx/sites-available/nexopos.conf`.